SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Another hidden gem in this SF district is the Macondray Lane Historic District.
 This small district (just 1.6 acres!) was added to the list of National Historic Places in 1988.
 It includes about a dozen buildings and the famous Macondray Lane.

 Why is it so famous?
-This small pedestrian lane is featured in Armistead Maupin's Tales of the City.
+This small pedestrian lane is featured in Armistead Maupin's "Tales of the City."
 He used this lane in his book but renamed it as Barbary Lane.

 This historic district also includes a small park called Ina Coolbrith Park.
+The hike up to this little-known gem is worth it for the sweeping vistas.

 7. Enjoy a Concert at Bimbo's 365

-As you continue to head down the hill toward North Beach, you will find Bimbo's 365.
 This concert hall offers several concerts a month.
-It's usually local favorites including Super Diamond (a Neil Diamond cover band) and Tainted Love (an 80's music cover band).
+It's usually local favorites, including Super Diamond (a Neil Diamond cover band) and Tainted Love (an 80's music cover band).

 You will find Bimbo's 365 on the corner of Columbus Avenue and Chestnut Street.
-It's address is 1025 Columbus.
+Its address is 1025 Columbus.

 8. Laugh the Night Away at Cobb's Comedy Club

 Cobb's Comedy Club also calls Russian Hill San Francisco home.
 It's one of the top comedy clubs in SF.
-It features both internationally recognized stars as well as local favorites.
-They offer shows several times a week.

 They also host several of the events during SF Sketchfest, one of the largest comedy festivals in the US every January.

-9. Learn on a Free Walking Tour
+9. Learn More on a Free Walking Tour

-You can also learn about the district on a free walking tour offered by SFCityGuides.
 Their regularly scheduled tour runs for about two hours and will take you to the best spots throughout the district.
 You will learn about its history, its most famous residents, and more.

->> Visit the SFCityGuides page for dates and times for the next tours
+>> Visit the SF City Guides page for dates and times for the next tours

 >> Find more free tours